-Rabbits as Pets
+Rabbits Make Great, Playful Pets

 What exactly is playtime to a rabbit?
-Most house rabbits like it when you get down on the floor to play with them, or when you provide a variety of "toys" for them to discover, devour, destroy, or simply to nudge.
+Most house rabbits like it when you get down on the floor to play with them, or when you provide a variety of "toys" for them to discover, devour, destroy, or simply nudge.

 You don't have to spend a fortune on special rabbit toys.
 Here are some ideas to help you keep your rabbit's home life fun and entertaining.